bocadilloproject/vue-example/ROADMAP.md

 Build an URL shortener based on the following user stories:

-- (A: Anonymous URL shortening) As an anonymous user, I want to get a shorter URL for an URL of my choice so that I can share it with other people.
+- **Anonymous URL shortening** As an anonymous user, I want to get a shorter URL for an URL of my choice so that I can share it with other people.
-- (B: Authenticated URL list) As a logged in user, I want to see all the URLs I have previously shortened so that I can share them again.
+- **Authenticated URL list** As a logged in user, I want to see all the URLs I have previously shortened so that I can share them again.
-- (C: Authenticated URL removal) As a logged in user, I want to delete an existing shortened URL so that people cannot access it anymore.
+- **Authenticated URL removal** As a logged in user, I want to delete an existing shortened URL so that people cannot access it anymore.

 Relevant resources: